SNAH Diversity and Inclusion

 As a recipient of the annual Health Professions HEED Award — a national honor recognizing U.S. health colleges and universities that demonstrate an outstanding commitment to diversity and inclusion — FDU will be featured, along with 63 other nationally representing recipients, in the November/December 2023 issue of INSIGHT Into Diversity magazine.

 Major goals in healthcare are to provide care that is sensitive to the needs and experiences of diverse populations and to eliminate disparities in health outcomes.
-Diversity and inclusion in healthcare refer to the practice of recognizing and valuing differences among patients and healthcare professionals and creating an environment that is inclusive and respectful of all individuals, regardless of their race, ethnicity, gender, sexual orientation, religion, age, or other characteristics.
-By fostering diversity and inclusion, healthcare organizations can improve patient outcomes, enhance patient satisfaction, and create a more equitable and just healthcare system for all.
+Equity and inclusion in healthcare refers to the practice of recognizing and valuing differences among patients and healthcare professionals and creating an environment that is inclusive and respectful of all individuals, regardless of their race, ethnicity, gender, sexual orientation, religion, age, or other characteristics.
+By fostering equity and inclusion, healthcare organizations can improve patient outcomes, enhance patient satisfaction, and create a more equitable and just healthcare system for all.

-In order to achieve diversity and inclusion in healthcare, healthcare education must embrace parallel values.
-Diversity and inclusion in healthcare education refers to the intentional efforts made to ensure that the curriculum, teaching methods, and learning environment in healthcare education programs are inclusive of a wide range of perspectives, experiences, and backgrounds.
-This includes incorporating diverse case studies, patient scenarios, and role models, and providing training on cultural competence and bias awareness.
-The goal of diversity and inclusion in healthcare education is to develop cultural humility among future healthcare professionals and prepare them to provide equitable care to diverse patient populations.
-By promoting diversity and inclusion in healthcare education, students develop the skills and knowledge needed to provide culturally sensitive care and help reduce health disparities.
+In order to achieve equity and inclusion in healthcare, healthcare education must embrace parallel values.
+Equity and inclusion in healthcare education necessitates intentional efforts made to ensure that the curriculum, teaching methods, and learning environment in healthcare education programs are inclusive of a wide range of perspectives, experiences, and backgrounds.
+This calls for incorporation of broad range of case studies, having diverse role models, providing training on bias awareness, and much more.
+The goal of equity and inclusion in healthcare education is to develop cultural sensitivity among future healthcare professionals so that they are aware and accepting of cultural differences, withhold judgment of cross-cultural practices, and deal effectively with these differences.
+Culturally sensitive providers are prepared to provide equitable care to diverse patient populations.
+By promoting cultural sensitivity in healthcare education, students develop the skills and knowledge needed to provide culturally sensitive care and help reduce health disparities.
 Additionally, a diverse and inclusive healthcare workforce can better understand the communities they serve, foster access to care, and improve overall quality of care.

-The School of Nursing and Allied Health uses many resources to reach toward the goals of ensuring that our healthcare education programs are inclusive of a wide range of perspectives, experiences, and backgrounds, and that we confront individual and systematic bias.
-Below are some of these resources:
+The School of Nursing and Allied Health uses many resources to reach toward the goal of having healthcare education programs that are inclusive of a wide range of perspectives, experiences, and backgrounds and that we confront individual and systematic bias.

 Diverse Issues in Higher Education